zhou-lab/biscuit/README.md

 ### Pileup cytosine and SNPs
 The tool `pileup_cytosine` computes 1) methylation (in both CpG and CpH); 2) all the callable SNP mutations.
 The tool is very similar in function if not superior to the well known BisSNP.

+SNP calling philosophy: `pileup_cytosine` tries to minimize false positive methylation call and can be stringent in terms of mutations.
+If there is a read mapped with high confidence and showing a mutation with high base quality score. `pileup_cytosine` starts its SNP processing and MAY abolish the methylation calling if the SNP interferes the determination of cytosine retention/conversion.

 #### Feature
 - de novo infer bisulfite parent strand or from bsmap (ZS) or BWA-meth tags (YD)
 - call ambiguous alternative allele